U.S. Relations With Spain

 Bilateral Economic Relations

-Spain's accession to the European Union (EU) required the country to open its economy to trade and investment, modernize its industrial base, improve infrastructure, and revise economic legislation to conform to EU guidelines.
+Spain's accession to the European Union (EU) in 1986 required the country to open its economy to trade and investment, modernize its industrial base, improve infrastructure, and revise economic legislation to conform to EU guidelines.
+Spain is the fifth-largest economy in the EU and the fourth-largest economy in the Eurozone.
 Spain and the United States have a friendship, navigation, and commerce treaty and a bilateral taxation treaty.
 Many U.S. companies channel their Spanish investments and operations through third countries.

 Spain's Membership in International Organizations